mims-harvard/ClinVec/README.md

 Please download the ClinGraph node/edge files and ClinVec embeddings from Harvard Dataverse ([https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/Z6H1A8](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/Z6H1A8)).
 Note that there is NO LOGIN required.
 A more in-depth tutorial for downloading the files is in `tutorials/010_download_clingraph_clinvec.ipynb`.

 #### 2. ClinGraph formats
-Click on the **Download button**.
-This will open a tab where you can click the format you'd like to download.
+You can click the format you'd like to download (described below).
+Click on the **Download button** and select "Original Format".
+Alternatively, click **Access Dataset** at the top right-hand corner to download everything in a zip.
 - `ClinGraph_node.csv`: this contains all the node metadata and index information.
 - `ClinGraph_edges.csv`: this contains the triplet information used to construct the KG.
 We also include each node's metadata that's found in ClinGraph_node.csv for convenience.
 - `ClinGraph_dgl.bin`: ClinGraph in DGL binary format.
 We store the node types and node features under the node data (`ndata`) attribute.